richardbiely/gaia-ecs/README.md

 w.add(e, weak);
 ```

-### Entity aliasing
+### Entity inheritance
-Entities can alias another entities by using the (AliasOf, target) relationship.
+Entities can inherit from other entities by using the (IsA, target) relationship.
 This is a powerful feature that helps you identify an entire group of entities using a single entity.

 ```cpp
 ecs::World w;